MitchellTesla/Ethereum_2.0/README.md

 <p align="center">
   <img src="MTeslaEthereumlogo.png" alt="demo" />
 </p>
+# Ξthereum Virtual-Machine Developer Portal
+Reference: DevLab3 repo for more libraries of Solidity smart-contracts and reference documentation.

 # Check 'Projects' for more information on the ETH 2.0 protocol.
-Reference: DevLab3 repo for more libraries of Solidity smart-contracts and reference docs.

 # MIT License